DragonRidersUnite/book/src/06-time-attack.md

 Our main `#tick` method is getting a bit long in the tooth, being over 100 lines long.
 We've also duplicated two things: frames per second with the `60` value and checking for fire input.
 This is a good opportunity to refactor our code once again to make it easier to work with.
 Let's break up `#tick` into a series of smaller methods that we call from within it.
 Encapsulating our logic into smaller pieces makes it easier to work on those smaller pieces without concerning ourselves with the rest of the code.

 How small should you make your methods?
 That's up to you.
-Use your best judgement and do what feels right.
+Use your best judgment and do what feels right.
 Code can change and grow quite organically.
 Once something feels too big or complex or is duplicated, improve it.
 Don't over-engineer your game right from the start, otherwise you'll be off in the weeds and not actually making your game fun.
 On the other hand, if you just neglect your code, you'll make it more difficult to change, thus slowing down the development process.
 There's a fine line between over-engineering and creating a mess.

 Here's the entire game broken down into some smaller methods to make it easier to work with moving forward: